simbarras/celeritas-docs/meetings/minutes.md

 - Seth: Regargind the milestones for the next couple years: in case there are any suggestions, please add them to the `celeritas-docs/project-plan/milestones-2023` repository.

+# Fri Apr 2, 2021

+- DOE meeting went well.
+We should hear back from Doug or Marcel regarding funding in the next week or so.
+- Plan to get multiphysics with single element materials up and running soon.
+- Multi single-element materials example problem is available in `benchmarks/validation`.
+The gdml file will be also copied to the celeritas repo for testing and demo app.
+- On VecGeom/Root/Geant4 geometry issues (loading/rendering/unit errors) seen in
+the past few months:
+  - Seth suggests writting a new library that acts as an intermediate layer between the GDML parser and the final G4VSolid/VUnplaced Volume/TGeoShape objects.
+  - Philippe: There's currently an effort to add a navigator in Geant4 that uses VecGeom interface.
+This is an interesting point to present in our Celeritas/AdePT monthly meetings.
+  - Soon: Parser has 2 layers: reading and writing parts.
+We could have one gdml reader, with different writers to create Geant/VecGeom/Root objects.
+  - Seth: another option would be to use `G4GDML -> G4VSolid -> new library`
+  instead, which would translate that to vecgeom/root objects.
+  - More on this in future meetings, but there has to be consistency between the final objects used by G4, VecGeom, and ROOT.